-Maryland man held in bus shooting that killed 1, injured 5
+Maryland man held in bus shooting that killed 1, wounded 5

 Passenger Mark Grabban, 29, told The Associated Press that the gunman had been sitting with his leg sticking out into the aisle, muttering to himself incoherently.

-“He was just saying weird stuff like ‘you don’t know me like that,’ ‘wait til we get to the station,’ ‘get away from the dude in the striped shirt,’ ” Grabban said in a series of Instagram messages.
+“He was just saying weird stuff like, ‘You don’t know me like that,’ ‘Wait till we get to the station,’ ‘Get away from the dude in the striped shirt,’” Grabban said in a series of Instagram messages.

 Suddenly, the man started cursing and shooting, Grabban said.
 Grabban hid beneath the seat in front of him.
 He said the gunman fired eight or nine shots that “seemed to go on forever.”
 He added: “I was waiting for one to hit me.”